White painter’s pants that come with built-in knee pads are my favorite.

 TIP: While ordering your cargo and work pants, always buy at least one size bigger.

-Most of these are made of cotton and will most likely shrink which will literally be a pain to put on.
+Most of these are made of cotton and will likely shrink, which will be a pain to put on.

 Final Thoughts: Should you buy painter’s pants with knee pads or without them?

-With all the above information in mind, I would say it all depends on the type of project you are working on.
+With all the above information in mind, it all depends on the type of project you are working on.

 If you are a professional painter who will need to work on floors, garages, or concrete driveways while kneeling down for hours, you should buy a pair of good painter’s pants with knee pads.